microsoft/FMLab/README.md

 # FMLab
 FMLab is the sample code you need for several of the Dynamics AX tutorials on http://ax.help.dynamics.com.
+These tutorials use the Fleet Management sample.